 It can also be fun to turn the volume right up now and then, especially when listening to music, however, I must warn you that your ears probably won’t thank you for it.

 Finally, the small button with an image of a headset on it allows you to turn surround sound on or off, with the red ring around it meaning on!

 How Good is the Quality of the Audio?

-At this moment in time you’re probably thinking that the quality of the audio is most likely going to be great, as there is such a great focus on audio with the Mixamp, like I just explained.
+At this moment in time, you’re probably thinking that the quality of the audio is most likely going to be great, as there is such a great focus on audio with the Mixamp like I just explained.

-Well I’m glad to say that if this was your prediction, you were totally right!
+Well, I’m glad to say that if this was your prediction, you were totally right!
 Whether you are listening to music or playing Call of Duty, the audio is great and can be made even better with the preset modes!

 In fact, I noticed so much of a difference in the quality of audio since upgrading to these from my Turtle Beach X12’s, that I thought everyone that I was playing with had got new mics, as the quality was that much better.
-Don’t get me wrong, the Turtle Beach X12 is a great headset for it’s price, but the Astro A40 is just out of its league.
+Don’t get me wrong, the Turtle Beach X12 is a great headset for its price, but the Astro A40 is just out of its league.
 You can check out my Turtle Beach x12 review here.

 The headset provides Dolby 7.1 surround sound, which is pretty advanced and high quality for those of you that don’t know.
-Out of all the features of the Astro A40 headset, critics tend give the quality of the audio the most credit!
+Out of all the features of the Astro A40 headset, critics tend to give the quality of the audio the most credit!

 Comfortable Enough to Sleep in?

 Sometimes I use these headphones purely for comfort when I’m not using them for anything else – for example, I’m wearing them as I’m writing this!
 That may seem a little extreme, but trust me, after you have worn them a few times you’ll see what I mean!